 More information on his research can be found here.

 Professor Prasenjit Guptasarma received a PhD from the Tata Institute of Fundamental Research, after a Master’s degree in physics at the Center for Advanced Research in Physics & Astrophysics, University of Delhi.
 He was a visiting professor and INFN fellow at the CNR Institute for Molecular Spectroscopy, and an NSF postdoctoral appointee at the Argonne National Laboratory.
 Dr. Guptasarma currently holds a tenured professorship in the department of physics at the University of Wisconsin-Milwaukee (UWM) which he joined as an assistant professor in the year 2000.
+He currently serves as the Chair of the Physics Department.
 Professor Guptasarma has published over 130 research articles and book chapters, presented over 70 invited talks and lectures in different countries.
 He is an active member of several national and international collaborative research networks.
 Dr. Guptasarma also serves on the editorial board of Advances in Condensed Matter Physics.

 Recent recognitions of Guptasarma’s research and teaching include UWM’s Research Fellow Award (2012) and Research Excellence Award (2008), the Research Growth Initiative Award (2006, 2011), the NSF Career Award (2005) from the U.S. National Science Foundation, the Graduate School Research Committee Award (2005), and the WSGC-NASA’s Research Infrastructure Award (2006).
 Dr. Guptasarma was appointed a Wisconsin Teaching Scholar in 2008.
 He enjoys teaching at both undergraduate and graduate levels and has taught courses at every level from the 100s to the 800s at UWM.